Jack Lowe (English footballer): Career

-Lowe played for Ripley Town and Sheffield Wednesday, before he joined Chesterfield.
+Lowe played for Ripley Town and Sheffield Wednesday before he joined Chesterfield.
 He made his debut for the club playing at number seven on 4 September 1920, in a 0–0 draw with Grimsby Town Reserves.
 He scored his first goal nine days later in a 1–1 draw with Leeds United Reserves.
-He scored five goals in 33 Midland Football League games in the 1920–21 season, and also played in the Chesterfield Hospital Charity Cup final victory over Staveley Town.
+He scored five goals in 33 Midland Football League games in the 1920–21 season.
+He also played in the Chesterfield Hospital Charity Cup final victory over Staveley Town.
 He then moved into the First Division with Bolton Wanderers, before joining Port Vale in May 1923.
 He scored twice in 32 appearances in the 1923–24 campaign.
 He became an ever-present during the 1924–25 (45 games) and 1925–26 (43 games) seasons, making 128 consecutive appearances between April 1924 and March 1927, as Vale posted two consecutive eighth-place finishes in the Second Division.
 His run came to the end as he sprained an ankle, though he did score eight goals in 45 games as the "Valiants" finished eighth for a third consecutive time in 1926–27.
-He lost his first team place in September 1927 and featured just nine times in the 1927–28 season, before he was handed a free transfer in May 1928.
+He lost his first-team place in September 1927 and featured just nine times in the 1927–28 season, before he was handed a free transfer in May 1928.
 He went on to play for Oldham Athletic and Rotherham United – he made just the one appearance for the "Millers", in a 2–1 Third Division North win over Rochdale at Spotland on 21 September 1929 – before returning to his hometown club Ripley, where he ultimately became a committee member.